Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 - Katherine (Kate Dickie) dreams of nursing her dead children

-- Caleb’s delusions in the forest followed by symptoms including convulsions
+- Caleb’s hallucinations, followed by convulsions

 - The way the family members attack each other with words and, later, weapons.

-Perhaps the biggest indication – and ambiguity – is the final reveal of Thomasin (Anya Taylor-Joy) as a witch.
+The biggest indication – and ambiguity – is the final reveal of Thomasin (Anya Taylor-Joy) as a witch.
 Does she really talk to Satan and fly into the air?
 Or do grief and ergot send her mad?

 Why are the family cast out?